Charlie Kirk: Personal life

 In May 2021, Kirk married Erika Kirk, a businesswoman and podcaster who won the Miss Arizona USA pageant competition in 2012.
-The couple have a daughter, born in August 2022, and a son born in May 2024.
+The couple have a daughter, born in August 2022, and a son, born in May 2024.

 Kirk's real estate portfolio consisted of three properties, including a $4.75 million estate in Scottsdale, Arizona, and a beachside condominium on the Florida Gulf Coast purchased for $855,000.

 Religious views

 Kirk was an evangelical Christian, belonging to the Calvary Chapel Association.
 Prior to the early 2020s, Kirk was described as secular and a critic of religious influence on politics and the state.
 He later became a Christian nationalist.
 In 2021, Kirk partnered with California pastor Rob McCoy to launch TPUSA Faith to mobilize conservative Christians to vote Republican.
 Kirk's shift was influenced by events such as Trump's move of the American embassy in Israel to Jerusalem and COVID-era church closures, which he and his allies portrayed as religious persecution.
 In January 2025 he said that he had been keeping a "Jewish sabbath" since 2021, turning off his phone from Friday night to Saturday night, considering it to be a Christian commandment.

 Kirk advocated Christian creationism, arguing that evolution is false and that Charles Darwin has been debunked.
-He has discussed with Randy Guliuzza, the president of the Institute for Creation Research, ICR's support for Young Earth Creationism on his podcast.
-Kirk's YouTube page includes footage of debate on this topic at his signature "Prove Me Wrong" table on campus.
+He has discussed with Randy Guliuzza, the president of the Institute for Creation Research, ICR's support for young Earth creationism on his podcast.
+Kirk's YouTube page includes footage of informal debate on this topic at his signature "Prove Me Wrong" table on campus.
 Speaking on a podcast episode with creationist Stephen Meyer, Kirk said he was intrigued by Meyer's argument that there was scientific confirmation for intelligent design, contrary to Darwin.